onajourney/onajourney.github.io/content/notes/abstracting-complexity/infrastructure.md

     ]
 }
 ```

-And lastly, our lambda/get_all_items/index.js file would contain our Lambda code.

 All other resources and policies are declared based on intent and context, and new resources are declared by simply creating new files within their respective resource folder.